jhap1982/giveituruguay/2016/2016-07-16 - Scène Bell (Quebec City Summer Festival), Quebec, Canada/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Nobody Weird Like Me
+8. Nobody Weird Like Me
-Otherside
+9. Otherside
-The Getaway
+10. The Getaway
-Californication
+11. Californication
-Ethiopia
+12. Ethiopia
-Go Robot
+13. Go Robot
-Under the Bridge
+14. Under the Bridge
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Around the World
+17. Around the World
-Give It Away
+18. Give It Away

 ## Notes